 - 15 month old not walking, talking, laughing

-Who else has a 15-month-old?
+Who else has a 1 year 3 month baby who can’t talk or walk?
 Add your comments below or return to Baby Development Q&A.